 We are a group of drug and alcohol free teens, but not all of us have always been that way.
 Our friend, Thomas, used to have a drinking problem.
 Ever since he started drinking his father’s whiskey in secret when he was 14, he developed an alcohol habit.
-Luckily, last year he was able to go to rehab at The Recovery Village and seek treatment.
+Luckily, last year he was able to go to rehab and seek treatment.
 After going through the program, he was able to find something new to live for, a new hope.

 There is a misconception that teens can’t have drinking problems.
 Afterall, they aren’t even old enough to drink legally.
 However, this is not the case.
 Thomas is the perfect example.
 There are many teens who not only have drinking problems but are in need of rehabilitation and recovery programs.

 There is nothing wrong with seeking help if you feel you have a drinking problem.
 In fact, it’s much better that you seek treatment now than it would be for you to have years of drinking before you admitted that you needed help.
 Attending a rehabilitation program may be the step that you need to take so that you can become a vibrant drug and alcohol free teen.